nadigerdivya/Interview_Questions/README.md

 13. What is git? why it is used?
 What is your day to day activity with git?
 14. What is rebase in Git?
 15. What is DOM?
 Which data structure it will use?
+16. Difference between local storage, session storage and cookies?
+When to use what and why?

 Javascript